-Throughout the course of this internship, interns will gain a sense of political understanding about public health policy issues at the state and local level, and develop their professional, administrative, writing, event planning, and interpersonal skills.
+SUMMER PROJECT: Throughout the course of this internship, interns will gain a sense of political understanding about public health policy issues at the state and local level, and develop their professional, administrative, writing, event planning, and interpersonal skills.
 Projects range from attending meetings and events to writing memos and conducting legislative research.
 Interns will be assigned projects based on the Committee's needs during the summer.
 The Committee will also seek to assign projects that are within the student’s areas of interest.

-Interns will have a variety of responsibilities that include, but are not limited to:
+RESPONSIBILITIES: Interns will have a variety of responsibilities that include, but are not limited to:

 - Writing and editing memos, budget reviews and bill summaries;

-- Assisting with planning of public hearings;
+- Assisting with planning of live or virtual public hearings;

 - Conducting legislative research and tracking policy-related bills;